PHANTOM0122/Sphere-cloud/README.md

 *************************************
 ### :rocket: **News**
-:fire: [2024.11.23] We're released the part of our intitial code and now working on cleaning our code for full relese.
+:fire: [2024.11.23] We're released the part of our intitial code and now working on extending for journal submission.
+We'll release the full release after the journal submission.
 Please keep stay tuned for the full release!

 <!--